LinhGo Labs

 cd WeatherCliTool

-Open WeatherCliTool.csproj and replace the content with:
+Here’s where it gets interesting.
+Open WeatherCliTool.csproj and replace everything with:

 <Project Sdk="Microsoft.NET.Sdk">